 If you have invested time in your customer, then leveraging empathy is easier to adopt and integrate into your messaging.
-For those companies who take a direct, or functional approach to sales, then sudden empathetic marketing can often come across as a knee-jerk reaction, rather than a core value of the business.
+For those companies that take a direct, or functional approach to sales, then sudden empathetic marketing can often come across as a knee-jerk reaction, rather than a core value of the business.

 We have seen over the past few weeks that more product-driven companies are finding this moment in time challenging.
 When you have been drilling home product features and benefits, it’s a little tricky to pivot and show a compassionate side.

-Those who do manage to pull this off, have managed to convey sense humanity & empathy while remaining professional by taking an authoritative stance, a very fine line to play.
+Those who do manage to pull this off, have managed to convey sense of humanity & empathy while remaining professional by taking an authoritative stance, a very fine line to play.